-I’m going to show you how turned a chaotic toy room into a fun guest room and I spent less than $200 to do so!
+I’m going to show you how turned a chaotic toy room into a fun guest room and I spent less than $200 to do so – all by updating furniture or making frugal decor items to create the new look.

-So here is a picture of our guest room “before” I started the frugal makeover.
-At the time, it was being used as more of a toy/play room rather than a guest room.
+Here is a picture of our guest room “before” I started the frugal makeover.
+At the time, it was being used as more of a toy/playroom rather than a guest room.
 I needed a space for my oldest to play while my baby was napping.
-But as time went on and my oldest was in school all day, I didn’t need a separate toy room from their bedroom.
+But as time went on and my oldest was in school all day, (now they are both in school all day) and I didn’t need a separate toy room from their bedroom.
 So the first thing I did was to move all of the kids toys back into their bedroom.

-Then I got busy re-arranging the room and giving furniture a face lift, while crafting up some cool decor items.
+Then I got busy re-arranging the room and giving the furniture a facelift, while crafting up some cool decor items.

 There was a bed on the other side of the room – a hand-me-down bed that was once my husbands when he was a kid.